 There are two types of bankruptcy, they are

 Family Law or also called Matrimonial law, where it only deals with the cases that are related to family matters and domestic relations.

 Types of cases that come under family lawyer

 - Protection orders

 - Marriage dissolution

-Employment law enforces when a person is entering into a job market for the first time or terminated from the firm, company etc. Both federal and state government has approved employment laws from protecting employees on the basis of discriminatory treatment, unfair labour practices, unsafe work conditions etc.
+Employment law enforces when a person is entering into a job market for the first time or terminated from the firm, company, etc. Both federal and state government has approved employment laws from protecting employees based on discriminatory treatment, unfair labour practices, unsafe work conditions, etc.

 Types of employment laws are: